 "What happens in Vegas, stays in Vegas."

-You bet this was a real quote from the movie.
+You bet this was a real quote.

 Fin commandeered the boat from the Treasure Island hotel